ggerganov/llama.cpp/docs/build.md

 ## CUDA

 This provides GPU acceleration using an NVIDIA GPU.
 Make sure to have the CUDA toolkit installed.
-You can download it from your Linux distro's package manager (e.g. `apt install nvidia-cuda-toolkit`) or from here: [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
+You can download it from your Linux distro's package manager (e.g. `apt install nvidia-cuda-toolkit`) or from the [NVIDIA developer site](https://developer.nvidia.com/cuda-downloads).

 - Using `CMake`: